arcee-ai/mergekit/docs/create_a_merge_method.md

 to packed input and coefficient buffers, **not** source tensors, retained outputs, autograd graphs, or kernel scratch space.
 A single oversized group executes alone;
 these are packing limits, not a guarantee of total GPU memory usage.
-The common method call converts inputs only for the current chunk (or current group for sequential methods), and casts outputs to `out_dtype` before retaining them.
+The common method call performs any remaining input conversion only for the current chunk (or current group for sequential methods), and casts outputs to `out_dtype` before retaining them.
+An input already cast by its loader needs no further conversion.
 Packing budgets use the target input dtype, including when inputs are promoted.
 Autograd graphs and outputs that alias converted inputs can retain that storage.